 The cumulative approach of paying down debt, just like exercising, is not fun on a daily basis.
 It's only when you've been diligent over time will you see the progress.
 Start small.
 Just get started with a plan in mind.
 Speaking from experience, the discipline is so worth the peace of mind.
 Don't you want to feel free?!

-Learn new communication skills you can immediately apply in your marriage and some harder skills (with practice) that will transform your marriage in 6 weeks or less.
+Learn new communication skills you can immediately apply in your marriage and some harder skills (with practice) that will transform your marriage.